CommonAccord/Site-Org/Doc/02/Sec/UCRegents_LibraryLicense_Dispute.01.md

 3.Ti=Arbitration

-3.sec= Any controversies or disputes arising out of or relating to {this_Agreement} shall be resolved by binding arbitration in accordance with the then current Commercial Arbitration Rules of the American Arbitration Association.
+3.sec= Any controversies or disputes arising out of or relating to {this_Agreement} shall be resolved by binding arbitration in accordance with {ArbAssn.Rules}.
 The {parties} shall endeavor to select a mutually acceptable arbitrator knowledgeable about issues relating to the subject matter of {this_Agreement}.
 In the event the {parties} are unable to agree to such a selection, each {party} will select an arbitrator and the arbitrators in turn shall select a third arbitrator.
 The arbitration shall take place at a location that is reasonably centrally located between the {parties}, or otherwise mutually agreed upon by the {parties}.

+ArbAssn.Rules=the then current Commercial Arbitration Rules of the American Arbitration Association

 4.Ti=Production of Documents